Illinois primary voting gets underway: 5 things to watch in the elections

 Battle of the billionaires

-If Pritzker wins the Democratic primary, and Rauner wins his, it could set up the gubernatorial general election to be the most expensive race in history.
+If Pritzker wins the Democratic primary, and Rauner wins his, it could set up the gubernatorial general election to be the most expensive governors race in history.

 The Pritzker family, including J.B., made Forbes’ 400 richest people in the U.S. list.
 The political candidate has an estimated net worth of $3.4 billion, according to Forbes.